Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Discussion

 Disc-based models for BH accretion will also allow for the self-consistent modelling of AGN feedback phenomena such as disc winds \citep[e.g.][]{sala_non-isotropic_2021} or jets \citep[e.g.][]{talbot_blandford-znajek_2021}.
 In this study, we only include purely thermal, isotropic AGN feedback to reduce the number of free parameters and avoid further complicating the set-up.
 The exploration of more sophisticated AGN models is left for future work, though we note that employing different AGN feedback prescriptions may significantly impact our results.
 In particular, alternative injection geometries such as bipolar winds \citep[e.g.][]{curtis_resolving_2015,koudmani_fast_2019,wellons_exploring_2022} could allow for a dense gas component to survive in the central region and hence power more efficient BH growth.

 Finally, TDEs could play a significant role in feeding AGN in dwarf galaxies \citep[e.g.][]{zubovas_tidal_2019} and it will be important to include this as a BH growth channel for future models.

 Overall, we note that the modelling of AGN accretion and feedback in dwarf galaxies is still in its infancy and it will be crucial to investigate more sophisticated theoretical models that can reproduce observational constraints across the whole galaxy population.
+Indeed, one cannot conclusively determine whether AGN feedback can replace efficient stellar feedback in dwarfs until the same galaxy formation model is successfully tested against observations in higher-mass galaxies \citep[see e.g.][]{wellons_exploring_2022}.